andreasdr/minitscript/documentation/README-FlowControl-Exceptions.md

 MinitScript supports exceptions, which are categorized as flow control.

-# 1. What are exception
+# 1. What are exceptions

 Exceptions are about 3 things.
 Trying to do some work, that can issue a exception, which means a failure in logic, and catching the exception.
 Third is also how to throw exceptions.